counter-strike-2-mobile/.github/profile/README.md

 ---

-## Key Features of Counter-Strike 2 APK 2.6.4
+## Key Features of Counter Strike 2 APK 2.6.4

 ### 1. Advanced Graphics Engine
 The game leverages a state-of-the-art engine to deliver breathtaking visuals and realistic animations, ensuring an immersive experience.